 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
 Technicians should be certified in two specialty services—one in heating and one in air conditioning—to be eligible for applying for the senior certificate.

 The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
-ASHRAE and its members share research and education about HVAC equipment with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
+ASHRAE and its members provide research and education about HVAC equipment with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
 These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

 EPA Section 608

-The Environmental Protection Agency provides in-depth regulations for the HVAC industry.
+The Environmental Protection Agency provides comprehensive regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.
+To earn the Section 608 Technician Certification, the test will be specific to the equipment the technician works with and administered by an approved organization.